 Kevin Taylor continues to teach in Round Rock and Austin and is most proud of the students he has taught who are now bringing their children to The Childbloom Guitar Program.

 KEVIN’S TEACHING PHILOSOPHY

-”My teaching is focused on the student.
-I realize that young children must build motivation along with skill.
+”My teaching is focused on the student’s learning.
+I realize that young children must build motivation and meaning along with skill.
 If children are motivated, nothing can stop them from excelling.
-I have over 40 years experience with music, art and the techniques of guitar playing, so those are the elements I seek to communicate to the student in language they understand.
-I understand the influence parents have in their child’s motivation and I work with parents to the ends they desire.
-What is important when working with students is learning, not teaching.
+I have over 50 years experience with the musical arts, the techniques of guitar playing, and the science of deep learning, so those are the elements I draw upon to communicate to the student in language they understand.
+I also understand the influence parents have in their child’s motivation and I work with parents to the ends they desire.
+What is important when working with students is their learning.
 I am as proud of my students who play at church, for their grandparents, friends, or for their own enjoyment, as I am of the kids who play on the concert stage.
-I am honored to bring music into the lives of young people.”
+I am blessed to have a career that brings music into the lives of young people.”

 KATIE’S TEACHING PHILOSOPHY

 ”I believe that music enhances our lives through artistic expression, communication and growth.
 Consideration is given to having fun while learning musical skills to create a well-rounded musician capable of enjoying music for a lifetime.

 Chris grew up in San Antonio and attended Berklee College of Music in Boston.
 He has been a Childbloom Instructor since 2006.
 Mr. Stone is conversant with both classical and pop traditions and keeps abreast of current musical trends.
 Chris received the national Childbloom, ”Instructor of the Year” award in 2011, 2015, 2016 and just received the 2022 award for his ability to motivate and inspire his students to “stick with it.”